kukuu/AGILITY/technopedia-2.md

 Cycle time, part of lead time, is how long it takes to make a desired change to the software and put it into production.
 When a team is using DevOps and employing continuous integration, continuous delivery (CI/CD) practices, they can often measure cycle time in minutes rather than months.

-5. Open and close rates
+5. Open and close rates.
+This KPI can drastically be improved using automation in conjunction with CI/CD.

 The open and close rate is the number of issues or problems developers report and fix or close over a period of time.